Clueless-Community/seamless-ui/CONTRIBUTING.md

 ```

-Once you are done with the changes you wanted to add.
-Follow the steps to make the pull request.
+Once you are done with the changes, follow the steps to make the pull request.
 ## Create and checkout to the new branch.
 ```powershell
 git checkout -b <branch_name>